 …and Jesus Moonwalks the Mississippi by Marcus Gardley is the seventh play in The God’s Closet Reading Series presented by The Front Porch Arts Collective, in residence at Central Square Theater.
-The reading will take place on Monday, March 19, 2018 and tickets are free.
+The reading will take place on Monday, February 12, 2018 at 7pm and tickets are free.

 And Jesus Moonwalks the Mississippi is a poetic retelling of the Demeter myth set during the Civil War and narrated by the Mississippi River.

 Having run away from a plantation in Arkansas, a father travels South in search of his daughter Po’em.
 En route, he is murdered and resurrected into the goddess Demeter by way of devine intervention.
 Now having the power to upset the balance of nature, Demeter continues her journey to find Po’em despite the fact that the world will flood in three days if she doesn’t set Mother Nature right.
 The goddess arrives on a plantation in the rich fertile landscape of Louisiana (a modern day Elysian field), where her daughter was a slave.
 Although Po’em is not there and eventually discovered to be in limbo, what Demeter unearths changes her course entirely.